Short-Learning/shortinette/rust/subjects/06/README.md

 let val = unsafe { get_unchecked(slice, 2) };
 ```

-5. Every time an `unsafe impl` is declared, it must be annotated with a `SAFETY:` directive.
+5. Every time an `unsafe impl` is declared, it must be annotated with a `SAFETY:` comment.

 ```rust
 // SAFETY: